'Mad Max: Fury Road' Is the Feminist Action Flick You've Been Waiting For

-Max Max: Fury Road, is, and you'd expect, a powerful and frenetic post-apocalyptic action movie full of dusty roads and trackless desert with the occasional fire tornado.
-It's two hours of bad guys in souped-up vehicles trying to run down the motley gang of Imperator Furiosa (Charlize Theron), Max Rockatansky (Tom Hardy), while five tough women trying to escape their lot as "breeders" for the foul tyrant Immortan Joe.
+Mad Max: Fury Road is, as you'd expect, a powerful and frenetic post-apocalyptic action movie full of dusty roads and trackless desert with the occasional fire tornado.
+It's two hours of bad guys in souped-up vehicles trying to run down the motley gang made up of Imperator Furiosa (Charlize Theron), Max Rockatansky (Tom Hardy), and five tough women trying to escape their lot as "breeders" for the foul tyrant Immortan Joe.
 If you think that sounds fun—and it does—you should go see it.

 If all you remember is Mad Max 3: Beyond Thunderdome, this type of thoughtful engagement with themes of patriarchy and power in an action franchise might feel out of place.
 But the first two films, Mad Max and The Road Warrior, are both high-concept movies.
 I recently rewatched all three films and was struck by the different levels of artistry in the first two.
 Mad Max, the original, was a leading film in the Australian New Wave movement, its makers consciously adding art and complexity to a movie about car chases and crazed bikers.
 It's a patient movie: Max doesn't actually get so mad until the last ten minutes of the film, when the revenge plot surfaces.
 To me, the rest of the movie felt like pre-apocalyptic mumblecore, with quiet conversations about where to go, what to eat, what to drive, and trips for ice cream.